 - Sharpie for the days of February written on the hearts

-Don’t worry, I have you covered here with 30 preschool kindness activities to get you started:
+Don’t worry, I have you covered here with tons of ideas to practice kindness to get you started.

 - Give a hug.

 - Leave a snack on your neighbor’s doorstep.

 - Greet the mail carrier and say hello.

 - Mail a card to a friend.

 - Paint rainbow rocks to hide for people to find at a public park.

 - Write a letter/draw a picture for your local firefighters.